Skip to content

 Senior Dog Support and Recovery

-Energetic senior Lab and puppy demonstrating benefits of proper protein intake
+An energetic senior Labrador retriever demonstrating the benefits of proper protein intake for older dogs.

-As dogs age, their protein needs actually increase while their ability to process it decreases.
+As dogs age, their protein needs can increase while their ability to process it may decrease.
 Chicken provides the perfect solution because:

 • It's easily digestible